intermine/im-docs/docs/get-started/tutorial.rst

 Loading Genome Data from GFF3 and FASTA
 --------------------------------------------

-We will load genome annotation data for ''P. falciparum'' from PlasmoDB
+We will load genome annotation data for *P. falciparum* from PlasmoDB

 * genes, mRNAs, exons and their chromosome locations - in GFF3 format:
 * chromosome sequences - in FASTA format